 While doing my chores recently, I was going through my kids' rooms.
-They are teenagers now and of course, don't listen to mom's advice about how to keep a room neat and tidy even though I have 25+ years experience.
-No bother, it's typical mom and teen relationship.
-Anyway, I found that my kids, like many other adults, have a short attention span when organizing their home.
+They are teenagers now and of course, don't listen to mom's advice about how to keep a room neat and tidy even though I have 25+ years of experience.
+No bother, it's a typical mom and teen relationship.
+Anyway, I found that my kids, like many other adults, have a short attention span when organizing their homes.
 They want that quick gratification that comes with a small amount of organizing work.
 You can do it to a certain extent.

 If your room has piles and piles of things in it, it may be much harder to get the gratification you may want with little work.
 Personally, I don't want to spend hours and hours organizing.
 Yes, you heard me right.
-I did that for many years with clients, and after the 4th hour, I was more light headed and more likely to throw something away by mistake.
+I did that for many years with clients, and after the 4th hour, I was more lightheaded and more likely to throw something away by mistake.
 As I aged, I realized that completing smaller projects can be gratifying without being exhausting.
 If you are interested and feeling accomplished in a short amount of time, stick around and check out these tips!

 How to begin the home organizing process for people with short attention spans.

-Start with making a list for each room.
 Yes, I know a list is daunting and can be overwhelming but try it.
 It does work.
 Get a notepad and write the name of each room on each page.
 Then, go and do a mind purge on the page.
 Include everything that you need to get done in each room.
 If you just don't have the attention to do more than one room at a time, that's OK.
 Try taking the notepad to the place.
 Look around and really 'see' what is there.

 Keep the notepad handy just in case you remember some to-dos from another while doing something else.
 Jot it down on that particular room's page.
 This action often happens with people with short attention spans.
 You can even limit this process to 15 minutes or even 10 minutes if that helps you.
 Writing tasks down makes it more concrete and more likely to be completed sooner than later.
 Try it and see.

 It could be something like watching a YouTube video you enjoy, getting a small snack, taking a bike ride, or doing a hobby you enjoy.
 This reward doesn't have to be big or take a long time; it just has to be precious to you and motivate you to do the organizing.

 Pick the room that bothers you the most.
 Don't look at the room as a whole.
 Find one thing that is on your list for that room to do in 15 minutes.
 Do that one first.
 If you feel like you want to do another task, that is fine.
 However, I don't recommend doing more than 30 minutes at a time.
 I found that people with short attention spans want to get the task done, so they rush the process and then burn out right before finishing.
 Going through this process slowly may help you keep your system in place longer.

-When purging your space, keep in mind your organizing job is complete when you have donated, recycled, or gave away the items.
+When purging your space, keep in mind your organizing job is complete when you have donated, recycled, or given away the items.
 Stacking the stuff in the garage doesn't mean you are finished.
 Read more about this in our recent post.
 To help you figure out what tasks take 15 minutes, I shared below some of my posts.
 I hope they help you.

 Over the years, I created several 15-minute organizing challenges to make you think less and act more.
-Here are just a few of my most favorite posts.
+Here are just a few of my favorite posts.

 Four 15-Minute Organizing Challenge Printables to clear your house of clutter